-My teaching philosophy centers around three principles: 1) change mindsets, 2) less is more, 3) the role of a facilitator.
+My teaching philosophy centers around three principles: 1) mindset change, 2) less is more, 3) the role of a facilitator.

-I see my teaching as effective and successful if students leave my class with a different mindset about at least one thing.
-For example, they may enter my class thinking AI is going to replace all jobs and take over the world, especially after the popularity of ChatGPT.
+I consider my teaching successful if my students leave the class with a different mindset about at least one thing.
+For example, they may enter my class thinking AI is going to replace most jobs and take over the world, especially after the popularity of Generative AI such as ChatGPT.
 They will graduate from my class knowing that even ChatGPT is still a weak form of AI due to the lack of general intelligence.

 Over the years, I have participated in many workshops on course design, syllabus development, student motivation and evaluation, active learning, case-based teaching, multimedia presentations, online course design.

-Here are a list of courses that I have developed and taught in recent years:
+Here are a list of courses that I have developed and taught over the years:

-Executive Courses in Digital Transformation and Emerging Technologies
+Digital Transformation and Emerging Technologies (Executive and DBA Levels)

 This course is designed to help top executives to become tech savvy and prepare their organizations for the rapidly changing technological environments.
 We start with a deep dive into IT as a disruptive force and how companies and individuals can be innovative.
 We cover the fundamentals of business analytics and how emerging technologies such as the artificial intelligence, blockchain, and quantum computing can continue to transform and shape our businesses, lives, and society.